 Relevant plans and policies

 We review our policies and procedures on an ongoing basis to ensure they remain compliant and fit for purpose.
-The following policies and procedures are considered key in the council meeting the requirements of the Modern Slavery Act 2015 and preventing slavery and human trafficking in its operations.
+The following policies and procedures are considered key in our meeting the requirements of the Modern Slavery Act 2015 and preventing slavery and human trafficking in its operations.

 Council Plan 2021 to 2025

-The Council Plan is a key document that describes our priorities, resources and how progress is monitored.
-The plan shows how we will work together with our partners and communities to be an enterprising council, delivering value for money and enabling local people and places to thrive.
+Our Council Plan is a key document that describes our priorities, resources and how progress is monitored.
+The Plan shows how we will work together with our partners and communities to be an Enterprising Council, delivering value for money and enabling local people and places to thrive.

-Protecting individuals and responding effectively to modern slavery contributes to our priorities which are detailed in the Council Plan, as well as our outcomes.
+Protecting individuals and responding effectively to modern slavery contributes to the following our priorities detailed in the Council Plan, as well as our outcomes:

 Our priorities: